 You can also pass the flag /clr to the compiler, which then assumes that you want to compile to managed code, and will hence emit IL instead of native machine code.
 The interesting thing about C++ is that when you compile to managed code, the compiler can emit IL that contains an embedded native executable.
 This means that you can mix managed types and unmanaged types in your C++ code.
-Thus the managed C++ code:

-class MyClass {

-defines a plain C++ class, whereas the code:
+Thus the managed C++ code gives you a managed class, just as if you had written the class in C# or Visual Basic 2008.
+The advantage of using managed C++ over C# code is that you can call unmanaged C++ classes from managed C++ code without having to resort to COM interop.

 '''

+class MyClass

+{

+defines a plain C++ class, whereas the code

-gc class MyClass {
+ref class MyClass

+{

 '''